(1823 - 1864)

 Branch of Service: Artillery

 He had been a sailor and ship master, and was at Rio Janeiro at the outbreak of War.
-He returned to Maine and raised a battery of artillery, which saw first action at Cedar Mountain (9 August 1862).
+He returned to Maine and raised a battery of artillery.
+He was commissioned Captain, 6th Battery, Maine Light Artillery on 1 January 1862.
+He saw first action at Cedar Mountain (9 August 1862).

 He was promoted from Captain to Major on 5 February 1863, and put in command of the First Brigade of the artillery reserve of the Army of the Potomac.
 On 23 June 1863 he was made Lieutenant Colonel, and full Colonel 1 September 1863.
 He led his command in the Battles of Chancellorsville, Gettysburg, and Mine Run.
 His performance on the 2nd Day of Gettysburg is considered his finest hour.